 In this paper, we show that there is a very wide range of estimates for the size and timing of the effects of monetary policy.
 To do so, we summarize the effects of monetary policy shocks on a wide range of structural macroeconomic models of the United States economy, as published in papers in leading economic journals over the past few decades.
 For each of our 76, mostly New Keynesian dynamic stochastic general equilibrium (DSGE) models, we carry out two classes of monetary policy experiments.
 The first class of experiments is one-time shocks to each of three simple monetary policy rules, from which we construct impulse response functions.
 The second class of experiments is more persistent: a permanent reduction in the target rate of inflation.

-We characterize attributes of the models in our sample using two categories.
-One category covers aspects of model structure, such as the types of nominal rigidities embedded within each model, and the real rigidities or channels through which monetary policy might be amplified or propagate.
+We divide the attributes of the models in our sample into two categories.
+One category covers aspects of model structure, such as the types of nominal rigidities embedded within each model, and the real rigidities or channels through which monetary policy might be amplified or propagated.
 The second category captures background aspects of the methodology behind the models, such as whether they were estimated or calibrated, the historical period from which each model was formulated, and related matters.

 Armed with these data, we use regression analysis to identify which model attributes are associated with the magnitudes and timing of monetary policy.
-The three simple policy rules we employ differ in the persistence they impart to monetary shocks and in their feedback on real variables.
+We standardize monetary policy across models, applying to each model three simple policy rules that differ in the persistence they impart to monetary shocks and in their feedback on real variables.
 Not surprisingly, the quantitative effects vary depending on the monetary policy reaction function, with inertial reaction functions leading to larger effects on output and inflation.
-Also not surprisingly, combinations of sticky wages and indexation along with the usual sticky prices materially increases the effects on output and inflation.
-And output effects are also larger in models that include real rigidities, such as a wealth or net worth channel.
-Those model attributes also influence the size of the effects on inflation.
+Also not surprisingly, combinations of sticky wages and indexation, along with the usual sticky prices, materially increases the effects on output and inflation.
+And output effects are also larger in models that include real rigidities, such as a wealth or net worth channel, which also influence the size of the effects on inflation.
 In addition, we find that the timing of the peak effects of monetary policy come later for models that are estimated, models that originate from a central bank author, and models that include adaptive learning.
 In the case of inflation, real rigidities are associated with shorter lags, and larger and more recent models also tend to have more rapid transmission.

 Even after accounting for the effects of the attributes, the unexplained variation across models remains large: the R2s in our regressions are less than 50 percent, and often much less.
-Thus, models developed by macroeconomists, and generally intended for use in policy analysis, differ widely in their assessments of the impact of changes in monetary policy, even after differences in model attributes are taken into account.
+Thus, models developed by macroeconomists, and generally intended for use in policy analysis, differ widely in their assessments of the impact of changes in monetary policy, even after accounting for differences in model attributes.
 Within the New Keynesian paradigm, the exploration in modeling that begun with the establishment of the canonical three-equation model (Rotemberg and Woodford, 1997; Clarida, Galí and Gertler, 1999; McCallum and Nelson, 1999) has produced a plethora of contributions, but with a wide range of empirical results.
 To some extent, this range likely reflects broader research trends, as the literature has increasingly moved away from testing and rejecting models (or specifications) toward theory-centric research designed to illustrate the features of particular microfoundations.